GTretiakov/order_tracker/README.md

 ## Features left to Implement
 * Make the application more secure, so registration is not available to everyone.
-* Make the application mobile friendly, as now it is more suitable for a desktop computer.
+* Make the application mobile friendly, as originally it was designed to be suitable for a desktop computer.
 * Ability to create new and manage existing order's statuses and progresses.

 ## Technologies Used